zbentley/classeur-downloader/README.md

 });
 ```

-For complete documentation (generated via [JSDoc](usejsdoc.org) embedded in this module's code), go to [GitHub pages](http://zbentley.github.io/classeur-downloader/versions/latest).
+For complete documentation (generated via [JSDoc](usejsdoc.org) embedded in this module's code), go to [GitHub pages](http://zbentley.github.io/classeur-downloader/versions/latest/module-classeur-downloader.html).
 For documentation on older or unreleased package versions, go [here](http://zbentley.github.io/classeur-downloader).

 ## Using IDs

 The REST API operates only by ID.
-You cannot get any information by human-visible name; you have to use the object IDs of files and folders to retrieve them using `classeur-api-client`.
+You cannot get any information by human-visible name; you have to use the object IDs of files and folders to retrieve them using `classeur-downloader`.
 The IDs of files are visible in the URI bar of Classeur (if you are using Classeur in a browser).
 IDs of other objects, including files, are visible via the 'properties' windows of those objects in the Classeur UI.

 # Making Changes

-See the [Developer's Guide](https://github.com/zbentley/classeur-api-client/blob/master/doc/tutorials/DeveloperGuide.md) for more info.
+See the [Developer's Guide](https://github.com/zbentley/classeur-downloader/blob/master/doc/tutorials/DeveloperGuide.md) for more info.

 NPM package versions will follow [Semantic Versioning](http://semver.org/).

 # Bugs

-File a GitHub issue on the [main repository](https://github.com/zbentley/classeur-api-client).s
+File a GitHub issue on the [main repository](https://github.com/zbentley/classeur-downloader).

+# Release Notes

+Release notes are available [here](http://zbentley.github.io/classeur-downloader/versions/latest), under the "Release Notes" heading.